 Perpignan is the capital city of the Pyrénées-Orientales, the southern-most department of the Languedoc Roussillon region in the South of France.
 Located 15 kms inland from the Mediterranean coast, it is only about 30 kms from the border with Spain and naturally retains a distinct Spanish flavour.
 At the foot of the Pyrenees, the River Basse runs through the medieval city centre and the River Tet flows to the north, affording the visitor spectacular views across an agricultural plain and a city rich in Catalan culture.
 Approximately 125,000 people live in Perpignan who enjoy one of the sunniest places in France with average temperatures in the low 30s during the Summer and above 12 degrees during the Winter.

-Hotels in Perpignan
+Book a Hotel in Perpignan

 Though settlement in the area dates back to Roman times, Perpignan was founded at the beginning of the 10th century.
 When James 1st, the Conqueror, King of Aragon and Count of Barcelona founded the Kingdom of Majorca in 1276, Perpignan became the capital of the mainland territories and was the home of the Kings of Majorca and the Counts of Roussillon.
 The following decades became the golden age in the history of the city which prospered as a centre of cloth manufacture, leather work, goldsmiths’ work and luxury crafts.
 In 1322, Peter IV of Aragon annexed the Kingdom of Majorca and Perpignan once again became part of the County of Barcelona.
 A few years later it lost half of its population to the Black Death.
 It was invaded and occupied by Louis XI in 1463 and a violent uprising against French rule in 1473 ended with a long siege.
 The city was again besieged and ruled by the French during the 30 Years’ War.
 Perpignan was under different rulers for much of the medieval period until finally becoming French territory with the Treaty of the Pyrenees of 1659.